 The ATRRNTAC and SR will not include expenses for NYPA’s purchase of TCCs or revenues from the sale of such purchased TCCs or from the collection of Congestion Rents for such TCCs.

-The ECR, EA, CRN, WR, NR, and NT shall be updated prior to the start of each month based on actual data for the calendar month prior to the month in which the adjustment is made (i.e., January actual data will be used in February to calculate the NTAC effective in March).
+The ECR, EA, SR, CRN, WR, NR, and NT shall be updated prior to the start of each month based on actual data for the calendar month prior to the month in which the adjustment is made (i.e., January actual data will be used in February to calculate the NTAC effective in March).

 The NTAC shall be calculated as a $/MWh charge and shall be applied to Actual Energy Withdrawals, except for Wheels Through and Exports in which case the NTAC shall be applied to scheduled Energy quantities.
 The NTAC shall not apply to scheduled quantities that are Curtailed by the ISO.

-14.2.2.2.2 Implementation of NTAC

-At the start of LBMP implementation certain variables of the NTAC equation will not be available.
-For the first and second months of LBMP implementation, the only terms in the NTAC equation that will be known by NYPA are its historical Annual Transmission Revenue Requirement (ATRRNTAC) and the historical Billing Units (BU), which have been approved by or filed with FERC.
-For these two months NYPA shall calculate the NTAC using the following equation:

-NTAC = {(ATRRNTAC12) - (EA) - (IR12)}/(BU12)

-SR2 shall not be available until after the first Centralized TCC Auction.
-For the third month of LBMP implementation until the second month of the Capability Period corresponding to the first Centralized TCC Auction, NYPA shall recalculate the NTAC using the following equation:

-NTAC = {(ATRRNTAC12) - (EA) - (IR12) - WR - CRN - SR1 - ECR}/(BU12)

-Prior to and during implementation of LBMP those current NYPA transmission customers wishing to terminate their Third Party TWAs shall notify the ISO.
-The ISO shall duly inform NYPA of such conversion so that NYPA can calculate revenues (EA) to be derived from Existing Transmission Wheeling Agreements.

 14.2.2.2.3

 NYPA’s recovery of capital expenditure pursuant to NTAC is subject to limitations set forth in Section 14.2.3.2.7 of this Attachment H. NYPA may also invest in transmission facilities outside the NTAC recovery mechanism.
 In that case, NYPA cannot recover any expenses or return associated with such additions under NTAC and any TCC or other revenues associated with such additions will not be considered NYPA transmission revenue for purposes of developing the NTAC nor be used as a credit in the allocation of NTAC to transmission system users.